Business of Design Graduate Certificate Application Instructions

 - Résumé: Submit a brief résumé or curriculum vitae summarizing your academic qualifications, relevant work experience, volunteer or community work, travel, exhibitions, public speaking, and any other experiences relevant to your field of study, including dates and positions held.
 Please also note any special language or computer skills that you have.

 - Statement of Interest and Intentions: Please outline your reasons for applying to this program.
 In what ways will you contribute to the subject matter of the program?
+How have specific work experiences in design, business, consulting, or nonprofit organizations shaped your interest in this program and related professional goals?
 You should include a thoughtful description of your background, tentative plan of study or area of inquiry in the field as you now envision it, your professional goals, and how this program will help you realize those goals.
-If you have not been enrolled as a student in the past five years, please address anticipated opportunities and challenges in pursuing the certificate, and future career expectations upon completion of the program.
+If you have not been enrolled as a student in the past five years, please address anticipated opportunities and challenges in pursuing the certificate and future career expectations upon completion of the program.
+(500–750 word limit)

 - Recommendations: You are required to submit two letters of recommendation from faculty or people with whom you have worked professionally.
 Recommenders can submit recommendations online, and instructions are included with the online application.
 If preferred, the recommendation form can instead be sent by mail in a signed, sealed envelope.
 To send by mail, download the PDF recommendation form found in the online application, complete personal information, save the form, and forward to recommender for completion and submission.
 Applicants may also send signed and sealed recommendations to the Office of Admission using an Application Materials Cover Sheet.